 Deactivated plugins that are still supported by WordPress will send you notifications every time there is a new update.
 However, this isn’t the case for premium plugins and you won’t be notified if there is an update for your plugin.

-Thus, if you don’t have any needs for a plugin, it’s best to uninstall it rather than deactivating it.
-By doing so, you empty your database of unnecessary data.
+Thus, if you don’t have any needs for a plugin, it’s best to uninstall it rather than deactivate it.
+By doing so, you optimize WordPress database of unnecessary data.

 How to Uninstall a WordPress Plugin Properly?

 You can simply deactivate and uninstall a plugin from the dashboard.
 But there are files and lines of code left that also need to be removed.
 Here is how to uninstall a WordPress plugin in the right way.